Module 3 – Designing for Inclusion and Engagement

 Defining Inclusion in My Practice

-Inclusion, to me, is more than having all students in the same classroom.
-It is about creating a space where every learner feels valued, respected and supported in a way that allows them to thrive.
-During my practicum, I witnessed the power of inclusion when it works well: students with different abilities and needs contributing meaningfully to the classroom community.
-At the same time, I felt the challenges.
-Sometimes classroom routines, limited resources or my own inexperience created barriers to meeting each student exactly where they were.
+Inclusion, to me, means more than having all students in the same room.
+It’s about creating a learning environment where every student feels valued, respected and supported to thrive (BC Ministry of Education, 2019).
+During my practicum, I witnessed how powerful inclusion can be when it works well, students with different abilities and needs contributing meaningfully to a shared classroom community.
+Yet, I also experienced the challenges: limited resources, time pressures and my own inexperience sometimes created barriers to fully meeting each learner where they were.

 How a PLN Supports Inclusion